-Automobile Insurance Reform Legislation, G.L.c.273, §41 and 44, amends G.L.c.175, §113H to require Commonwealth Automobile Reinsurers (CAR) to establish Performance Standards for Servicing Carriers designed to contain costs, ensure prompt customer service, payment of legitimate claims, and to resist inflated, fraudulent, and unwarranted claims.
-Section 41 further amends G.L.c.175, §113H to provide that the Performance Standards be reviewed two years after such Standards are approved.
+G.L.c.175, §113H requires Commonwealth Automobile Reinsurers (CAR) to establish Performance Standards for Servicing Carriers designed to contain costs, ensure prompt customer service, payment of legitimate claims, and to resist inflated, fraudulent, and unwarranted claims.
+G.L.c.175, §113H further provides that the Performance Standards be reviewed two years after such Standards are approved.

-The following Performance Standards, approved by the Commissioner of Insurance in her Decision of April 6, 2007, apply to the Commercial Limited Servicing Carrier Program for policies effective January 1, 2006 and subsequent.
+The Performance Standards were last approved by the Commissioner of Insurance in her Decision of June 10, 2009 to apply to the Commercial Limited Servicing Carrier Program for policies effective January 1, 2006 and subsequent.